-Gare Saint-Lazare is one of six train stations in Paris.
+Gare Saint-Lazare is one of six major train stations in Paris.
 It is the terminus station for suburban and grand line trains including Transilien (2 lines- Lines J & L), intercités (3 lines- all lignes Normandes, and TER Haute Normandie (serving upper Normandy).

 Gare Saint Lazare is centrally located close to the metro, RER E, and various bus stops.
 There is one bus stop on Rue de Rome and a bus station located close to the intersection of Place Gabriel Péri and Rue de Rome.